This policy outlines Alphacrucis College (AC) subject or unit assessment principles and processes.

 Assessment is a vital part of the learning process, influencing student formation and development.
 AC principles of assessment include:

-- clear explanation of assessment requirements on subject or unit outlines, including minimum requirements;
+- clear explanation of assessment requirements to students;

 - valid, sufficient, reliable, equitable and flexible measurement of learning outcomes attainment;

 - adherence to the AC Assessment Workload Calculators;

 - conformity to the AC Code of Conduct;

 - variety of assessment tasks to allow students to cater for various learning needs, as appropriate to the subject;

 - usually a minimum of two and a maximum of four assessment tasks;

 - mapping of assessment due dates across the semester;

 - provision of timely, informative and constructive feedback and grading of assessment usually within a maximum of three weeks and before the next assessment is due;

 - group work should be worth no more than 30% of the total assessment in a subject, unless specific learning outcomes for the subject require team work.
 If learning outcomes require group assessment, then no more than 50% is permissible;